Shkyrockett/OcrPlayground/README.md

 # OcrPlayground

-Playground for experimenting with Built in Windows OCR.
+Playground for experimenting with the` built in Windows OCR UWP API in Windows Forms.